 Fish Scale Art

-by Chris on September 12, 2011
+September 12, 2011 by Chris

 A few weeks ago, I guest posted for Jen at Tatertots and Jello.
 I showed how to make this project, and I thought you might want to see it too.
 You know, ‘cause so many of you read my blog that don’t read Jen’s.
 Joking aside, I thought you might enjoy.